rustunit/bevy_ios_app_delegate/README.md

 [sh_discord]: https://img.shields.io/discord/1176858176897953872?label=discord&color=5561E6
 [lk_discord]: https://discord.gg/rQNeEnMhus

+Read more about usage and examples in this [blog post](https://rustunit.com/blog/2025/05-18-bevy-ios-deep-linking/).

 ## Features
 * trigger `AppDelegateCall::OpenURL` event if app was opened or forgrounded based on a click on a [URL schema](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)